FallenStar08/FallenStar-s-Pretty-Reddit/Readme.md

 -   Re add sort button to navbar
 -   sort panel for comment section ✅
 -   fix flairs
--   option to hide vanilla sorting options if using the panel
+-   option to show/hide vanilla sorting options if using the panel

 ### Contributing